Probabilistic deconstruction of a theory of gravity, Part I: flat space: Stochastic process in JT gravity

-Let us also briefly comment on the form of quantum corrections to Einstein's equations in JT gravity, \ie the generator equation \eqref{Qgeneq} at higher orders in $\gamma^{-1}$.
-At $O(\ga^0)$ at which we recovered Einstein's equations, we see only up to second derivatives of $\Phi$ (equivalently $F$).
+Let us also briefly comment on the form of quantum corrections to Einstein's equations in JT gravity, \ie the generator equation \eqref{qgeneq} at higher orders in $\gamma^{-1}$.
+At $O(\ga^0)$ at which we recovered Einstein's equations, we see only up to second derivatives of $\Phi$.
 At higher orders, higher-order derivatives of $\Phi$ will appear, as among other effects, powers of $l_{32}$ (which translate to powers of $T_{32}$) are stripped away by the taking of derivatives in the saddle-point expansion in \eqref{sadfm}.

-Finally, extrapolating our analysis encompassing JT gravity with and without a cosmological constant, we conjecture the following.
+Finally, extrapolating our analysis of JT gravity, we conjecture the following.
 General relativity arises in the semi-classical limit of the evolution of probability with respect to quantum stochastic processes, with the ``volume" measure of ``spacetime" being a probability measure in the target space of a quantum observable.
-In contrast to the simple limiting case of JT gravity we have studied above, in general, the probability measure will both evolve under \textit{and} enter the quantum stochastic process governing the observable, and therefore satisfy a non-linear generator equation.
-The generator equation expresses the marginalization of joint quantum distributions, and provides a quantum completion of Einstein's equations, which are none other than components of the generator equation in the leading non-vanishing order in the semi-classical limit.
+In contrast to the limiting case of JT gravity we have studied above, in general, the probability measure will not only evolve under but also enter the quantum stochastic process governing the observable, and therefore satisfy a non-linear generator equation.
+The generator equation expresses the time evolution of joint quantum distributions, and provides a quantum completion of Einstein's equations, which are none other than components of the generator equation in the leading non-vanishing order in the semi-classical limit.